Approximation of semistable bundles on smooth algebraic varieties: Introduction

-Let $X$ be a smooth projective variety of dimension $d\ge 1$ defined over an algebraically closed field $k$.
+Let $X$ be a smooth projective variety of dimension $d\ge 1$ defined over an algebraically closed field $k$ (of arbitrary characteristic).
 A vector bundle $E$ on $X$ is called \emph{numerically flat} if both $E$ and $E^*$ are nef.
 We prove the following theorem:

 \begin{theorem} Let $E$ be a numerically flat vector bundle of rank $r$.
-Then for any ample line bundle $A$ on $X$ and any $1\le s<r$ there exists a sequence of finite surjective morphisms $f_m:X_m\to X$ from smooth projective varieties and a sequence of filtrations of $f_m^*E$ by subbundles so that for $i=1,...,r$ the quotients $S_{i,m}/S_{i-1,m}$ are line bundles and for some sequence $(a_m)$ of rational numbers with $\lim _{m\to \infty } a_m=0$ we have
+Then for any ample line bundle $A$ on $X$ and any $1\le s<r$ there exists a sequence of finite surjective morphisms $f_m:X_m\to X$ from smooth projective varieties, a sequence of filtrations of $f_m^*E$ by subbundles and some rational numbers $\gamma_1,...,\gamma_r$ such that for $i=1,...,r$ the quotients $S_{i,m}/S_{i-1,m}$ are line bundles and we have

 in the rational Chow group $A^1(X)\otimes \QQ$. \end{theorem}